 I found it ironic what may have actually attracted Richard Alexander Baldwin, who had a ‘thing’ for being “lured” ‘by these teenage boy defendants’, according to the Appellate Court, that there may have been a ‘far-more clandestine motive’ for the killing of Baldwin actually being ‘justifiable homicide’ where these ‘teenage boy defendants had undergone homosexual abuse’ at the hands of a “Chickenhawk” Baldwin would definitely be considered such a criminal perpetrator.

 Mark’s own statements at the time of the crime did not indicate that he regarded Baldwin as a “known pedophile.”
+It was never part of the trial.
 Mark made no allegation against Baldwin, even when he was specifically questioned about Baldwin’s sexuality and his statements to Hoover.
 Indeed, Mark acknowledged that he did not know about Baldwin’s sexuality, but used Hoover’s feelings to manipulate the teen.
 During the investigators Interview with Richards following his arrest, Mark stated that he learned that Hoover had an intense hatred for “sexual perverts and homosexuals,” and that he used that sensitivity to “jack up” Hoover against Baldwin.
 Later … Continue reading

 Collin maintains that his speculation amounts to new evidence, but nothing transforms this case into a “justifiable homicide.”
 (Cal.
 Pen.
 Code sec.
 197) Collin’s attempts to blame the victim do not amount to evidence.
 The crime was a calculated murder lacking any justification other than Richards’s financial gain.